Walkthroughs / Flock Around / Whistles, Seeds, Money, and Best Early Upgrades

 Highlight Lifers$5,000Requires Highlight Birds.
 Birds with zero guidebook photos highlight differently.

-Seeds, Whistles, and Cosmetic Prices
+Seeds, Whistles, Cleanup Items, and Cosmetics

 ItemCostNotes